Major Differences Between the Distributions

 It was useful during the transition period so that both versions of the software could be installed on the same system without conflicts.

-I decided that it was unlikely that we will ever see a follow-on project for a different PDP-8 front panel, or if we do, it will be different enough that it won't use this software directly, so the paths and program names might as well be named after the only hardware it does work with, the PiDP-8/I.
+I decided that it was unlikely that we will ever see a follow-on project for a different PDP-8 front panel, since it appears Oscar's got other projects stacked up for years.
+If he ever makes it back and does, say, a PiDP-8/e, we might have to revisit this decision.
+Meanwhile, the programs in this software distribution tend to be named after the only hardware they are known to work with, the PiDP-8/I.

 The files now under the